ContentMine/visualizations/README.md

 * `resultspath` = where the output-htmls and plots are expected

-## Running an inveractive visualization
+## Running an interactive visualization

 Fork, clone or download this repo.